 Upon successful completion of the AS in International Hotel Management program, students will be able to:

 - 1. Display various supervisory skills within the hospitality industry. - 2.
 Exhibit applicable customer service and hotel operations skills based on situation. - 3.
-Evaluate the importance of communications skills.
+Evaluate the importance of communications skills within the hotel management.